Setup

 If you want a sprite to physically interact with other sprites while it's moving, don't teleport it!

-You may have to restart this example to see the sprite move.
+Restart this example to see the player sprite hit the block!

-Move the sprite indefinitely by setting its direction and speed.
+Yet, you may find it's more convenient to move a sprite by setting its direction and speed.

 The move function moves a sprite across a fixed distance.
-The direction and speed of the movement can be specified as parameters to the function or set separately.
+The direction and speed of the movement can be specified as parameters to the function or set separately, like in the previous example.

 The moveTowards function moves a sprite towards a position, at a percentage of the distance to that position.